confluentinc/cp-docker-images/docs/quickstart.rst

   If the service is not running, the log messages should provide details to help you identify the problem.
 Some common errors include:

 		* Network port already in use.
-In that case, you'll see a message indicating that the ZooKeeper service could not bind to the selcted port.
+In that case, you'll see a message indicating that the ZooKeeper service could not bind to the selected port.
 Simply change to an open port or identify (and stop) the Docker container that has a service using that port.
 		* Insufficient resources.
 In rare occasions, you may see memory allocation or other low-level failures at startup.
 This will only happen if you dramatically overload the capacity of your Docker host.

 Kafka